banner2 banner3 banner4 banner5

 (Continuing the Incident of Hazrat Salmaan Faarsi [radhiyallahu ‘anhu] embracing Islam)

-Hazrat Salmaan Faarsi (radhiyallahu ‘anhu) mentions:
+Hazrat Salmaan Faarsi (radhiyallahu ‘anhu) continues: